Anorectal Abscess

 Pathophysiology

-Anorectal abscess are though to be caused by plugging of the anal ducts, which drain the anal glands in the anal wall (normally helping to ease the passage of faecal matter using mucus secretions).
+Anorectal abscess are thought to be caused by plugging of the anal ducts, which drain the anal glands in the anal wall (which normally helping to ease the passage of faecal matter with mucus secretions).
 Blockage of an anal duct results in fluid stasis, which will lead to infection.
-Common causative organisms include E. coli, Bacteriodes spp., and Enterococcus spp..
+Common causative organisms include E. coli, Bacteriodes spp., and Enterococcus spp.

 The anal glands are located in the intersphincteric space (between the internal and external anal sphincters), therefore infection from the glands here spreads to adjacent areas.
 Anorectal abscesses can be categorised by the area (Fig. 1) in which they occur: (1) Perianal* (2) Ischiorectal (3) Intersphincteric (4) Supralevator